 The Virtual File System code follows the object-oriented programming model although it is entirely written in the C language.
-The VFS objects are just variables which types are defined by structures that represents classes2.
+The VFS objects are just variables whose types are defined by structures that represents classes2.
 Each of the structures has a member which is a pointer to a structure of function pointers.
-This structure points to functions that implement operations performed on the represented real file system.
-In other words those functions are methods.
-The VFS defines four types of objects: the superblock objects which represent superblocks of mounted file systems, the inode objects, which represent files in the file systems, dentry objects which represent single directory entries and file objects that represent opened files.
+This structure points to functions that implement operations performed on a specific real file system.
+In other words these functions are methods.
+The VFS defines four types of objects: the superblock objects which represent superblocks of mounted file systems, the inode objects, which represent files in the file systems, dentry objects which represent directory entries and file objects that represent open files.
 Each object of a given type has its own object (structure) of operations.
-The super_operations object groups the file system methods, the inode_operations object groups the file methods.
+The super\operations object groups the file system methods, the inode\operations object groups the file methods.

-$^{^{2}}$ In the C++ language it is also possible to use the struct keyword instead of the class for defining a class of an object.
+In the C++ language it is also possible to use the struct keyword instead of the class for defining a class of an object.